k2view-academy/K2View-Academy/articles/26_fabric_security/06_data_masking.md

 ### Data Consistency Using Seed

-This new method has been added in Fabric 8.2. and it ensures a **referential integrity without saving the mapping between the hashed original value and the masked value in the caching table.** Therefore, it can give a **better performance** comparing the regular masking, as it does not need to access the DB.
-The mapping between the hashed original value and the masked value is not kept in the caching table but in the **Java Random** method using a **seed**.
+This new method has been added in Fabric 8.2. and it ensures a **referential integrity without saving the mapping between the hashed original value and the masked value in the caching table.** It can therefore lead to a **better performance**, when compared to regular masking, as it does not need to access the DB.
+The mapping between the hashed original value and the masked value is not kept in the caching table, but rather in the **Java Random** method using a **seed**.

 If the Masking actor's **interface** input parameter is populated with **SEED**, the **Masking** Actor populates with **seed** with the [caching key](#caching-key---caching-level-parameters) and sends it to the **data generation Actor**.